 The expiration of licenses, patent protection and generic competition can affect the future revenues and operating income of AbbVie.
 There are currently no significant patent or license expirations in the next three years.
 However, AbbVie has agreements with generic manufacturers that will permit generic competition for certain products in the future.
-Under a license agreement for TriCor 145 mg, generic competition is expected in the second half of 2012.
+Under a license agreement for TriCor, generic competition began in November 2012.
 Under a license agreement for Trilipix 45 mg and 135 mg, generic competition may begin in January 2014 except that under certain circumstances the license may commence as early as July 2013.
 Under an agreement relating to AbbVie's niacin products acquired with the Kos Pharmaceuticals acquisition, Niaspan may become subject to generic competition in September 2013.
 2011 sales of TriCor, Trilipix and Niaspan were \$987 million, \$385 million and \$976 million, respectively.
 AndroGel 1% sales are expected to be impacted by generic competition in 2015.